ContainerSolutions/runbooks/content/posts/kubernetes/crashloopbackoff.md

 If the probe times are too short, see Solution D) below.

 See [here](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) for more background information.

+### 5) Check common application issues {#step-5}

+Some common application problems to consider that may not be specific to your context:

+- If your application requires privileged access to function, then you may need to set `allowPrivilegeEscalation` (some core components rely on this, eg coreDNS)

+- SELinux or AppArmor controls may be preventing your application from running

+Note that by allowing privilege escalation, you may be undermining necessary controls, or allowing your application to do something that is not allowed in your context.

 ## Solutions {#solutions}